 Now that I have figured out *my* formula for oval rugs I might be making more of them.
 Ah, found what I was looking for here – “…In the 1800s to the early 1900s, patterns for these types of rugs most often were quite general, using such phrases as “increase as necessary to make the rug lie flat”.
 The strips for these rugs were cut straight on the grain of the fabric, and the rug makers of the day made the rugs by “feel”.
 With practice they knew about when to add stitches to keep the rugs shape and allow the rug to lay flat. […] By the 1920’s, several crocheted rag rug patterns appeared where someone with the “feel” of rug making wrote down the stitches they added as they worked.
 Unfortunately these old patterns most often did not work for someone with a different touch in crocheting. […] If you are looking for rug patterns of any sort, look at the rug pictured.
 Is it evenly shaped?
 Is the rug shown laying flat?
 Be especially careful of directions that show a rug draped over something ‘artistically’.
 This is often a device to hide the fact that the rug doesn’t lay flat.
 Also be careful of directions that show a picture of a rug with something else sitting on it.
 This trick is used to hide the fact that the shape is not good (most often used with poorly done heart rugs). …”

 Ugh, I’m not finding a slip yet to show you..so I’ll post this and keep looking.

 The doona cover in this one would be EXCELLENT.

 Another good one

 With those types of patterns I can get a whole range of color options.
 If I tear up and down I get one color way, if I go around and around an entirely different one, without changing uh…items.
-It all comes from one pillow case or doona cover.Explore posts in the same categories: craft, crochet, rugs
+It all comes from one pillow case or doona cover.craft, crochet, rugs